-where $\partial S$ is a closed segmentation boundary, $\hbox{d} A$ is a surface area differential, and $\vec{n}$ is the normal vector at the point $\vec{r}$.
-The integral $s_i$ can be interpreted as the ratio between the full solid angle and the angle covered by $\partial S$ with respect to the point $\vec{r}_i$.
-It is interpreted that $\vec{r}_i$ is enclosed by $\partial S$ if $s_i >= T$ with $T$ denoting a given threshold value between 0 and 1.
-Those tetrahedra that have four nodes inside $\partial S$ are labeled as the elements contained by $S$.
-The tetrahedral mesh boundary $\partial V$ of the labeled compartment $V$ approximates $\delta S$.
-Labeling can be applied in the following two ways: \begin{enumerate} \item Initial labeling: all nodes within a tetrahedral mesh are labeled using the solid angle method. \item Recursive re-labeling (see figure \ref{fig:labeling}): the tissue boundaries in an already existing mesh are re-labeled after changing their nodes, e.g., due to refinement.
-That is, for each labeling-based tissue boundary, the solid angle integral $s$ is re-evaluated for the nodes shared by the tetrahedra adjacent to the boundary.
-Thus, the labels of the tetrahedra are updated potentially changing the tissue boundary.
-The process will be repeated recursively until convergence, i.e., when the status of one or more nodes remains unchanged. \end{enumerate} Once the regular mesh has been generated, initially labeled, refined and then re-labeled, the resulting tetrahedral mesh can be post-processed via smoothing inflation and optimization steps to fit any tetrahedral compartment surface $\partial V$ included in the mesh with the corresponding segmentation boundary $\partial S$.
+where $\mathcal{S}$ is a closed segmentation boundary, $\hbox{d} A$ is a surface area differential, and $\vec{n}$ is the normal vector at the point $\vec{r}$.
+The integral $s_i$ defines the ratio between the solid angle and the angle covered by $\partial S$ with respect to $\vec{r}_i$, a point is enclosed by $\partial S$ if $s_i >= T$ with $T$ denoting a given threshold value between 0 and 1.
+Tetrahedrons with four nodes inside $\partial S$ are labeled as the elements contained within the surface $S$.
+The labeling aspect is applied as follows: \begin{enumerate} \item Initial labeling: all nodes within a tetrahedral mesh are labeled using the solid angle method. \item Recursive re-labeling (see Figure \ref{fig:labeling}): the tissue boundaries in the existing mesh are re-labeled after changing their nodes, i.e., for each labeling-based tissue boundary, the solid angle integral $s$ is re-evaluated for the nodes shared by the tetrahedra adjacent to the tissue boundary.
+Thus, the labels of the tetrahedra are updated, potentially changing the tissue boundary.
+The process is repeated recursively until achieving convergence, i.e., when the status of one or more nodes remains unchanged. \end{enumerate}